Four Point Home Inspection

 Insurance companies are looking for those four systems to be in generally good working condition.
 They need to fulfill their intended function because they represent the vital signs of a home.
 Cosmetic issues are of no concern to insurance companies.
 If the home is an older home, the insurance companies want to see that those systems are up to date.

 Insurers have become increasingly reluctant to issue Homeowner Insurance Policies on older homes.
 20 plus -year-old homes are already considered “older.”
 Their common concern is that there may be conditions in an older home that could soon become a liability to them.
 It is well-known that insurers tend to avoid liabilities and risks like the plague.
 They want to make money – not to spend money.

 Therefore, some older electrical panels are not insurable.
 Or only when the homeowner is willing to pay a steep premium.
 If the roof has an issue, insurers may not underwrite a policy at all.

 A non-functioning A/C system may result in mold damage.
 Faulty plumbing may cause a costly water damage soon.
 So?
 What can you expect?
 Either a “Nay” when applying for a homeowners insurance or at least a “not so favorable” premium.

-Newer homes are assumed to not have these problems as frequently as older homes.
-Although, many older homes appear to be in better shape than more modern homes.
+Newer homes are assumed to not have these problems as often as older homes.
+Although, many older homes seem to be in better shape than more modern homes.
 But that is a different story.

 Two completely Different Types of Home Inspection